 The Pegasus Crossing is very similar to the Toucan Crossing, as pedestrians and cyclists can use this crossing, but this time horse riders can also use the crossing and horse riders even press a button to make traffic come to a halt so they and their horse can safely cross the road.

-It is illegal to park your car on white zigzag lines near a pedestrian crossing.
+It is illegal to park your car on white zigzag lines near a pedestrian crossing just like it is illegal to park your car on some types of yellow lines on road in the UK.
 So you cannot legally park your car at a pedestrian crossing.

 This is a question that many pedestrians and motorists ask.
 According to the official rules of the Highway Code, drivers of the road should give way to pedestrians waiting to cross and they must give way to pedestrians on a zebra crossing.